microsoft/qlib/README.md

 # Quant Dataset Zoo
 Dataset plays a very important role in Quant.
-Here is a list of the datasets built on `Qlib`.
+Here is a list of the datasets built on `Qlib`:

 | Dataset                                    | US Market | China Market |
 | --                                         | --        | --           |